se-edu/se-book/common/definitions.md

 <div id="def-abstraction">

 **Abstraction** is a technique for dealing with complexity.
-It works by establishing a level of complexity (or an aspect) we are interested in, and suppressing the more complex details below that level (or irrelevant to that aspect).
+It works by establishing a level of complexity we are interested in, and suppressing the more complex details below that level.

 </div>